junxit/us-congress-bills-117/metadata.md

 - 2021-01-28 — Introduced in Senate
 - 2021-01-28 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2021-04-28 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment favorably.
+- 2021-12-16 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with amendments.
+Without written report.
+- 2021-12-16 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with amendments.
+Without written report.
+- 2021-12-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 192.